RonXTCdaBass/yellow-psy/README.md

 # yellow-psy
 "Psy" is a dark theme for "datenstrom-yellow" by RonXTCdaBass.

+all themes for "Yellow" i´ve seen, are toooo bright for me. so i made my darker design wich is better for me night-owl ;)

 my first upload for the "datenstrom-yellow" cms [visit](https://github.com/datenstrom/yellow) for more info´s and to download your Yellow.